Stem Cell Donation and the LGBTQIA+ Community

 Relax and recover

 Most people are back to their usual routine within a day or two.
-You’ll be looked after every step of the way and you’ll have done something extraordinary.
+You’ll be looked after every step of the way and you’ll have done something genuinely lifesaving.
+Legend!

-This is a simple way for the LGBTQ+ community to show up for others.
+This is a simple way for the LGBTQIA+ community to show up for others.

 FAQ's

-Can people in the LGBTQ+ community donate stem cells?
+Can people in the LGBTQIA+ community donate stem cells?

 Absolutely!